 The goal of the curriculum in the UMES School of Pharmacy is to offer a professional program which prepares students to acquire the knowledge, and develop the skills and attitudes required to earn the Doctor of Pharmacy degree.
 These graduates will be capable of delivering contemporary patient-centered care and of providing medication management.
 Public health, cultural competency, patient safety, evidence-based medicine, and appropriate medication therapy management are emphasized.
-The graduates will be prepared to meet the requirements for licensure in Maryland, Delaware and Virginia, and to serve the needs of the Peninsula.
-Course Descriptions for the program can be found https://wwwcp.umes.edu/pharmd/course-descriptions/.
+The graduates will be prepared to meet the requirements for licensure in Maryland, Delaware and Virginia, and to serve the needs of the Delmarva Peninsula.
+Course Descriptions found for the program can be here: https://wwwcp.umes.edu/pharmd/course-descriptions/.

-UMES School of Pharmacy Doctor of Pharmacy Curriculum
+UMES School of Pharmacy Doctor of Pharmacy Curriculum (Class of 2026 and Earlier)